MSCM Growth Strategies

 For clients with existing, large single stock positions, MSCM can use covered calls or protective collars (sell a call for income and use the income to buy a protective put) in an effort to enhance the yield and/or provide downside risk protection.

-Our multiple options overlay strategies cover basic options trading (calls & puts), complex options (spreads, calendars, & diagonals), as well as advanced options trading (portfolio margin: at participating brokerages).
+Options Overlay Our multiple options overlay strategies cover basic options trading (calls & puts), complex options (spreads – verticals, calendars, diagonals, condors), as well as advanced options trading (portfolio margin at participating custodians).

 Concentrated Position Management